A Pressure-Based Diffusion Model for Influence Maximization on Social Networks: Conclusion

 \subsection{Real-World Implications}

-The introduction of the Pressure Threshold model has notable implications for real-world applications, particularly for viral marketing, political campaigning, and information dissemination strategies.
-By capturing reinforcement phenomena such as echo chambers and social amplification, the PT model can improve predictions of influence spread, enabling organizations to strategically select influential seed nodes more effectively.
-Consequently, it can inform policy-making for combating misinformation and optimizing public awareness campaigns.
-The insights gained from utilizing the PT model provide decision-makers with a nuanced understanding of how local network pressures significantly impact overall influence dynamics.
+The Pressure Threshold model has notable implications for applications such as viral marketing, political campaigning, and information dissemination.
+By capturing reinforcement phenomena like echo chambers and social amplification, PT can improve predictions of influence spread and help organizations select influential seed nodes more effectively.
+Consequently, it can inform policymaking for combating misinformation and optimizing public awareness campaigns, offering decision-makers a clearer understanding of how local network pressures shape overall influence dynamics.